 Dig deep enough to prevent predators.

-Four feet seems acceptable.
+About 4 feet deep seems acceptable.
 If a neighbor’s dog can dig up your shallow grave, finding the remains can make that dog very sick, not to mention how upsetting such an event would be for all concerned.

-Digging a grave for a large dog is very difficult.
+Digging a grave for a large dog is difficult.